 Dr. Andrew D. Stelljes serves as the Associate Vice President for Student Engagement and Leadership at William & Mary.
 Stelljes provides leadership and vision for various departments that all support student engagement, learning, leadership, and personal development.
 He is the University administrator for First Generation and/or Low-Income students and DACA/Undocumented and TPS students.
 Stelljes holds teaching appointments in the School of Education and the Department of Public Policy.

 Stelljes is the author of Service-Learning and Community Engagement: Toward Long-term Developmental Social Concern and his engagement model has been widely published.
-He has authored an array of journal articles on placing students intellectual and developmental needs at the center of the learning endeavor, service-learning, community based learning, education policy reform measures, impacts of alternative breaks and measures of the efficacy of college based tutoring and mentoring programs.
+He has authored an array of journal articles on placing students' intellectual and developmental needs at the center of the learning endeavor, leadership, community-based learning, and education policy reform measures.

-Drew consults on topics ranging from the creation of civic engagement on college campuses, service-learning and student development in the college years.
-Stelljes is a regular blogger for the Huffington Post.
-He has guest lectured, presented or consulted for 20 schools.
-He and his wife, Amy, have three children, Emma Grace, Braden Eberhardt and Elizabeth Marie.
+Stelljes consults on topics ranging from the culture in the workplace, developing new leaders, coaching seasoned leaders, civic engagement on college campuses, and student development in the college years.
+He has guest lectured, presented, or consulted for 30 schools, non-profits, for-profits, and think tanks.
+He and his wife, Amy, have three children, Emma Grace, Braden Eberhardt, and Elizabeth Marie.
 They live in Williamsburg, Virginia.